popgenmethods/momi/Readme.md

 ## Upcoming features

-momi is under active development.
-Upcoming features include:
+The current version of momi is 0.1.
+Upcoming features for the next version (1.0) of momi are:
 * Pulse migration/admixture
 * Parameter inference via gradient descent, automatic differentiation
-* Improved user interface
+* Improvements to user interface and computational efficiency

-These extensions to momi will be described in a future paper.
+Version 1.0 will be released late 2015, to be accompanied with a second paper.
 Stay tuned!